Skip to main content

 :SEQUENCE

-The CVM must throw a :SEQUENCE error in the case that the sequence number of a transaction is invalid for the origin account that it is submitted for.
-This protection is neccessary to stop replay attacks (multiple executions of the same transaction cause by an adversary re-submitting it).
+The CVM throws a :SEQUENCE error in the case that the sequence number of a transaction is invalid for the origin account that it is submitted for.
+The only correct sequence value is the integer which is the current *sequence* plus one.
+This protection is necessary to stop replay attacks (multiple executions of the same transaction cause by an adversary re-submitting it).

 In this case, the CVM MUST NOT commence execution of the transaction.